canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

-So now check if your nodes have Ubuntu Pro and, if the services are enabled, ssh into a node with this command ( get the external IP of your node with ``kubectl get nodes -o wide``):
+To ensure your nodes have an Ubuntu Pro subscription, SSH into one of the cluster nodes (get the external IP of your node with ``kubectl get nodes -o wide``):

 ..  code-block:: bash

+    $ # Replace the private SSH key and node IP according to your setup
-    $ ssh -i yoursshkeyname.pem ubuntu@external_ip_of_node
+    $ ssh -i yoursshkeyname.pem ubuntu@<external_ip_of_node>
-    $ pro status
+    $ ua status

     SERVICE          ENTITLED  STATUS    DESCRIPTION
     esm-apps         yes       enabled   Expanded Security Maintenance for Applications